Schneegans/Fly-Pie/.github/PULL_REQUEST_TEMPLATE/add_or_update_translation.md

 <!--
 This is the place for any additional stuff concerning your Pull Request.
-Please put it below this comment.
+For example, you could drop a note here if you do not want to get notified when your translation needs an update in the future.
 If there isn't anything else to say, please delete the heading.

 Thanks again for your contribution!
 Your Fly-Pie Team
 -->